-(a) a foreign corporation within the meaning of paragraph 51(xx) of the Constitution whose sole or principal business activities in Australia are the borrowing of money and the provision of finance; or financial supplement contract means a contract referred to in subsection 1061ZZAX(2) or 1061ZZAY(1).
+- (a) a foreign corporation within the meaning of paragraph 51(xx) of the Constitution whose sole or principal business activities in Australia are the borrowing of money and the provision of finance; or - (b) a financial corporation within the meaning of that paragraph; and includes a bank.

+financial supplement contract means a contract referred to in subsection 1061ZZAX(2) or 1061ZZAY(1).